Wildscreen: Wildscreen Festival 2020

-Panda Awards

-For 2020, the Panda Awards will recognise talent in the following categories; Cinematography, Editing, Emerging Talent (in both film and photography), Music, Photo Story, Producer/Director, Production Team, Scripted Narrative, Series and Sound.
-There will also be a new Sustainable Production award.
+For 2020, the Panda Awards recognised talent in the following categories; Cinematography, Editing, Emerging Talent (in both film and photography), Music, Photo Story, Producer/Director, Production Team, Scripted Narrative, Series and Sound.
+There was also a new Sustainable Production award.

-Official Selection

 To recognise the broad range of talent and creative storytellers, Wildscreen introduced an Official Selection competition for 2020.

-Other initiatives
+Other initiatives and events

-A physical collection of images, footage and information was started, which went online in 2003.
-This resource has grown to include over 16,000 species profiles and 100,000 images and videos from over 7,500 of the world's filmmakers, photographers and scientists.
-Arkive also contains topic pages that focus on various conservation issues, geographical regions and biological subjects.
-Arkive was used by over a million people around the world each month.
+WildPhotos 2024

+Taking place in October 2024, WildPhotos was a one-day hybrid event held in Bristol, celebrating some of the world's best wildlife photographers.
+Wildscreen partnered with the Natural History Museum, London's Wildlife Photographer of the Year to host this photography symposium.

+Science in Storytelling 2024

+Taking place in Bristol, the new one day annual event launched in March 2024.
+The day included a series of discussion panels, Q&A's, talks and networking, and brought together a diverse community of scientists and storytellers.